heeranwalnitish/Pytorch_Practice/basics-pytorch/Logistic regression/readme.md

-This code implements a logistic regression model using PyTorch for the MNIST dataset, which consists of grayscale images of handwritten digits (0-9).
+### *This code implements a logistic regression model using PyTorch for the MNIST dataset, which consists of grayscale images of handwritten digits (0-9)*

 Here's a breakdown of the code:

 1. Importing the necessary libraries: The code starts by importing the required libraries, including torch (PyTorch), torch.nn (neural network module), and torchvision (for dataset handling and transformations).